★ Impact ★

 Families Kept Together

-10 million children in the U.S. have a parent who has been incarcerated.
+5 million children in the U.S. have had a parent incarcerated.
 Every person who stays out is a parent present, a partner supported, a sibling no longer absent.
 The ripple of one person getting care reaches every person connected to them.

 💰